Anthropic constraint on transient variations of fundamental constants: Dark matter clumps with large variations of fundamental constants

+Note that since the DM particles cannot be confined to a region smaller than their Compton wavelength $\lambda_\phi=1/m_\phi$, it is required that $d\gtrsim 1/m_\phi$, just as with topological defects.
+For Q-balls, their stability entails an extra requirement that $\omega\lesssim m_\phi$.}

-Due to the coupling of DM to baryonic matter, an encounter with such a DM clump may cause transient variations of fundamental constants~\cite{DerPos14}.
+Due to the coupling of DM to baryonic matter, an encounter with a DM clump may cause transient variations of fundamental constants~\cite{DerPos14}.
 For Earth-sized DM clumps with $\mathcal{T}$ of the order of a few years, these transient signals may be detected by a network of sensors searching for perturbation patterns as the clumps sweep through the network.
 Such direct searches are being carried out with networks of atomic clocks, such as atomic clocks aboard satellites of the Global Positioning System~\cite{Roberts2017-GPS-DM} or the trans-European network of laboratory clocks~\cite{Roberts2019-DM.EuropeanClockNetwork}.
 However, if $\mathcal{T}$ reaches the cosmological scale of a few billion years, constraints on the DM parameters can be derived via anthropic arguments presented in the main text.
 In some sense, the lifeforms serve as DM detectors.

 In particular, invoking the anthropic argument that a DM clump with a fine-structure constant $\alpha$ much larger than the nominal value $\alpha_0\approx1/137$ has not encountered Earth since the beginning of life on Earth is equivalent to requiring $\mathcal{T}\gtrsim 4$ Gy.
-Eq.~\eqref{T} then translates into
+Eqs.~\eqref{T_TD} and~\eqref{eq:T_soliton} then translates into